 In an uncontested election, the directors nominated must be elected by ordinary resolution of the shareowners.
 Pursuant to Primo Water's Majority Voting and Director Resignation Policy, if a nominee in an uncontested election does not receive the vote of at least the majority of the votes cast (including votes "for" and votes "withheld"), such director is required to promptly deliver written notice to the ESG and Nominating Committee offering to resign from the Board.
 However, pursuant to Primo Water's Majority Voting and Director Resignation Policy, a plurality voting standard will apply in a contested election.
 That means, if more than ten persons are nominated for election at the meeting and/or proxies are being solicited for election of directors by any party other than Primo Water, the ten nominees receiving the highest number of "FOR" votes will be elected to the Board.
 The Board has determined that Legion's Purported Nomination Notice failed to comply with the Company's Amended and Restated By-Laws through material omissions and other deficiencies, including material omissions relating to certain prior or pending legal proceedings involving the Rejected Legion Nominees.
 After careful review of Legion's supplement to its Purported Nomination Notice, the Board has determined to exercise its discretion and provide a limited waiver of the deficiencies in the Purported Nomination Notice with respect to the Allowed Legion Nominees.
 Accordingly the Allowed Legion Nominees have been included on the Company's BLUE universal proxy card.
 The presence of the Allowed Legion Nominees on the enclosed BLUE universal proxy card is NOT an endorsement or approval of or comment on the fitness, character, suitability and other qualifications of the Allowed Legion Nominees.
-Legion has sought to challenge the Board's decision to invalidate the Purported Nomination Notice and has publicly disclosed an intent to solicit proxies for the election of the Allowed Legion Nominees while its challenge is pending in court and with the applicable regulatory authority.
+Legion may decide to challenge the Board's decision and may solicit proxies for the election of all of the Purported Legion Nominees, including the Rejected Legion Nominees.
 So long as the election of directors at the meeting remains contested, a plurality voting standard will apply.
 Primo Water's Majority Voting and Director Resignation Policy is described more particularly below under the heading "Majority Voting and Director Resignation Policy" on page 29 of this proxy statement.